codingconcepts/blog-posts/posts/chaos-monkey.md

 For my latest last hackathon project, I decided to roll-my-own chaos monkey.

-Why not just use the Netflix Simian Army suite I can already hear you cry?
+Why not just use the Netflix Simian Army suite I hear you cry?
 The answer's simple, we don't use [Spinnaker](http://www.spinnaker.io/) for continuous delivery and that's an essential part of their chaos monkey.

 ##### Overview

-Now bear with me on this bit, I don't *mean* to sound like a douche but it's important to get this out the way...
-The most difficult part of a project should probably be its design, there, douchy bit done.
-Harking back to one of my favourite sayings, *shit in, shit out*.

-Having created enough poorly-designed solutions in my time, I know when I've done it right.
+Having poorly-designed enough software in my time, I know when it's less shit than it could be.
 Here are my design decisions/assumptions:

 ###### Everything will be controlled by an `orchestrator`